sim1330/Handling-Imbalaced-Dataset-Upsampling-and-Downsampling/README.md

 Combine minority class with downsampled majority class.
 Output class distribution after balancing.

-#Technologies / Tools
+#Technologies / Tools:

 Python 3.x – programming language
 VS Code – IDE used for development
 Jupyter Notebook (.ipynb) – project file
 Libraries: numpy, pandas, scikit-learn (resample)

-#What I Did in the Code
+#What I Did in the Code:

 In this project, I created and handled an imbalanced dataset using Python.
 Here’s a step-by-step summary of what the code does:

 Recreated an imbalanced dataset:

  -Generated 1000 samples with two features (feature1 and feature2).
  -90% of the samples belong to class 0 (majority) and 10% to class 1 (minority).
 Generated features for each class: